-- the research involves no more than minimal risk to the subjects; - the waiver or alteration will not adversely affect the rights and welfare of the subjects; - the research could not practicably be carried out without the waiver or alteration; - If the research involves using identifiable private information or identifiable biospecimens, the research could not practicably be carried out without using such information or biospecimens in an identifiable format; and - whenever appropriate, the subjects will be provided with additional pertinent information after participation.
+- The research involves no more than minimal risk to the subjects; and - The waiver or alteration will not adversely affect the rights and welfare of the subjects; and - ${\odot}$ The research could not practicably be carried out without the waiver or alteration; and - If the research involves using identifiable private information or identifiable biospecimens, the research could not practicably be carried out without using such information or biospecimens in an identifiable format; and - Whenever appropriate, the subjects will be provided with additional pertinent information after participation.
 Or, the IRB may waive the documentation of consent for some of all of the participants if the research involves no more than minimal risk and written consent would normally not be required outside of the research context.